AlibabaCloudDocs/ros/intl.en-US/Resource Types/CS/ALIYUN::CS::ManagedEdgeKubernetesCluster.md

   "Parameters": {
     "EndpointPublicAccess": {
       "Type": "Boolean",
-      "Description": "Whether to enable the public network API Server:\ntrue: which means that the public network API Server is open.\nfalse: If set to false, the API server on the public network will not be created, only the API server on the private network will be created.Default to true.", "AllowedValues": [
+      "Description": "Whether to enable the public network API Server:\ntrue: which means that the public network API Server is open.\nfalse: If set to false, the API server on the public network will not be created, only the API server on the private network will be created.
+Default to true.", "AllowedValues": [
         true,
         false